 We all know how a trusty 3 wood can be a game changer.
-Off the tee on tight holes, or just dropping a bomb from the fairway going after a Par 5 in two a good 3 wood can be magical in a good players hands.
+Off the tee on tight holes, or just dropping a bomb from the fairway going after a Par 5 in two.
+A good 3 wood can be magical in a good players hands.

 The best fairway woods for good players can be hard to find.
 When a golfer finds one that suits his game, he’s unlikely to let go before time and advancements in technology make it necessary.

 However, time marches on and golf manufacturers keep making better and better fairway woods.
-The best new fairway woods 2018 has to offer provide a wide array of options, both in function and form.
+The best new fairway woods 2020 has to offer provide a wide array of options, both in function and form.

 In this article, we’re taking a deep dive into the best player’s fairway woods, searching to uncover the best 3 wood on the market for your skill set and preference as well as the best 3 wood off the tee and off the fairway.

 Our Picks for Top Fairway Woods for Better Players

 - Taylormade SIM – Best Player’s Fairway Wood for 2020

 - Titleist TS3 FW Wood – Also Very Good Better Player’s 3 Wood

 - Mizuno ST200 Fairway Wood – Longest Fairway Wood for 2020